-The development of asymptotic distributions of the quantile estimators based on the estimated fPC scores has important differences from the standard linear quantile regression with vector covariates for a couple of reasons.
-First, the predictors, fPC scores, are unknown and require estimation; this induces increased uncertainty in the model.
-We show that asymptotically the quantile estimators are still unbiased, but the variance is inflated.
+{{The theoretical study of the distribution of the quantile estimator based on the estimated fPC scores has important differences from the standard linear quantile regression with vector covariates.
+First, the predictors, fPC scores, are unknown and require estimation, which in turn introduces uncertainty; by comparison the vector covariates are known in the standard quantile setting counterpart.
+We show that asymptotically the quantile estimators are still unbiased, but their variances are inflated.
 This implies that, in this reduced framework, a direct application of the Wald testing procedure for null hypotheses involving regression parameters is not appropriate.
 Second, dealing with estimated fPC scores in this situation is different from the measurement errors in predictors setting.
 For the latter, it is typically assumed that the measurement error and the true predictors are mutually independent or that the errors are independent across subjects~\citep{Wei+Carroll:09, Wang+Stefanski+Zhu:12,Wu+Ma+Yin:14}.
-However, in the functional data setting the resulting errors, due to the difference between the estimated fPC scores and the true scores, are dependent with the true predictors and are also dependent across subjects.
-As a result, the theoretical development requires more careful quantification in terms of the estimated scores and the usage of quantile loss.
+However, in the functional data setting the resulting errors, due to the difference between the estimated fPC scores and the true scores, are dependent on the true predictors and are also dependent across subjects.
+As a result, the theoretical investigation requires more careful quantification in terms of the estimated scores and the use of quantile loss.}}